cm-tle-pred/cm-tle-pred.github.io/index.md

 In the earlier versions of the Neighboring Pairs Model, the `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE` loss was converging quickly but remained very high.
 Upon inspecting the data which resulted in poor predictions, outliers were spotted in these features.
 The `DBSCAN` anomaly detection part of the pipeline was revisited with the addition of these features, and ultimately improved the loss by two orders of magnitude.

-## Loss + Optimizers parameter optimization with Schedulers [NICK]
+## Loss + Optimizers parameter optimization with Schedulers

-> TIM NOTE: copied from older section

-Our biggest challenge was a vanishing gradient where our models loss would exponentially decay.
-To address this problem, we would first look at tuning the learning rate.
-We then explored different model architectures: deeper and narrower, shallower and wider, bilinear and ResNet28.
-After reading [Loshchilov & Hutter's paper "Decoupled Weight Decay Regularization"](https://arxiv.org/abs/1711.05101), we explorered different optimizers and mostly settling on AdamW while always circling back to turning other hyperparameters like learning rate and model architecture.
-We also had some success using the OneCycle scheduler that increases and then decreases the learning rate over each batch introduced by [Smith L. & Topin N. in their 2018 paper "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates"](https://arxiv.org/abs/1708.07120).
+One of the biggest challenges was a vanishing gradient where a model's loss would exponentially decay.
+To address this problem, tuning of the learning rate was the first counter action.
+Different model architectures were then explored: deeper and narrower, shallower and wider, bilinear and ResNet28.
+After reading [Loshchilov & Hutter's paper "Decoupled Weight Decay Regularization"](https://arxiv.org/abs/1711.05101), different optimizers were tested and mostly settling on AdamW while always circling back to turning other hyperparameters like learning rate and model architecture.
+Some success was also achieved with using the OneCycle scheduler that increases and then decreases the learning rate over each batch introduced by [Smith L. & Topin N. in their 2018 paper "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates"](https://arxiv.org/abs/1708.07120).

-## Configurable flexible model creation [NICK]
+## Configurable flexible model creation

-Blah
+Because of the frequent experimentation of different model architectures, a convenience method was created that accepts any number of arguments and builds a model based on the name and sequence of the `kwargs`.
+This modularity along with using `py` scripts for the model allowed notebook code to be easier to maintain and reuse the code through different model evolutions.
+An example of how a model could be created and the code can be found in [Appendix C. Simple Neural Network Investigation](#c-simple-neural-network-investigation).

 ## Model Saving, Loading, and Rollback

 When exploring different neural network architectures as well as choice of loss function and optimizer hyperparameters, there was a need for loading models which were trained in previous sessions, or to roll back current iterations to and earlier epoch when experiments failed.
 Manually saving and loading files was tedius and prone to human errors, and a system was developed to automatically save the model, epoch and loss history, loss function, and optimizer whenever a new epoch is completed.
 When the model performance was deemed not satisfactory, an automatic rollback to best version could be triggered.
 Manual loading to a previous state of the model was also supported by this system.
 These enhancements allowed for quick iterative tuning of hyperparameters and also prevented loss of progress when the training process encountered errors.

 [Back to Top](#table-of-contents)